-If your home institution has an agreement with Masaryk University, contact the exchange coordinator/advisor in the international office of your home university to find out further details about the application process within your university before the nomination is made towards MU.
+If your home institution has an agreement with Masaryk University, contact the exchange coordinator/advisor in the international office of your home university to find out further details about the application process within your university before the nomination is made to MU.

-- Online application for nominated students
+- 1/ Fill in the online application for nominated students

-- Selection of courses taught in English
+- 2/ Select courses taught in English

 1. APPLICATION FORM

 Fill out our on-line application form available at IS OIS application (choose “Partner universities” cycle, your country and home school).

 Exchange applications must include (no hard copies required):

 - a letter of motivation to identify the student’s academic goals at MU

 - a copy of the photo page of the student’s passport.

 - confirmation of English language skills (language certificate or confirmation from home institution).
 Feel free to use the Masaryk University form for language confirmation.
 Native speakers of English upload a blank sheet.